GraphQLCollege/fullstack-graphql-ru/manuscript/chapter-6.md

 Instead of using React to render the App, you will use Enzyme's `mount` function.
 It performs a full DOM rendering. just like calling `ReactDOM.render`, the difference is that choosing `mount` allows you to use Enzyme's querying and expectations capabilities.

 You will pass a mock list instead of an empty array to `MockedProvider`.
-Mocks are object with two keys, `request` and `result`. `request` is an object that has a `query` key and can have a `variables` key. `result` contains a Javascript object that simulates the server's response.
+Mocks are object with two keys, `request` and `result`. `request` is an object that has a `query` key and can have a `variables` key. `result` contains a JavaScript object that simulates the server's response.
 In this case mocks will consist of two elements, the first simulates a `LIST_PINS` query with a list of empty pins as response, and the second simulates a `PINS_SUBSCRIPTION` query with no pin as a response.
 These are the two requests that App sends when it starts.

 ```js
 // ...